mastersrp/SourcePackageManager/README.md

     source [spm_clone_directory]/scripts/spm

 To your bashrc or zshrc file.

+Alternatively, you can use [this gist](https://gist.github.com/willurd/5648907) to manage your PATH variable easily, without having to mess about a lot with rc files.